RobotWebTools/rclnodejs/docs/BUILDING.md

 ### Get ready for ROS 2

-1.Install ROS 2 from binary package.
+1. Install ROS 2 from binary package.

    ROS 2 is a cross-platform system, which covers Linux, macOS and Windows, and the `rclnodejs` module is developed against the [`master`](https://github.com/ros2/ros2/blob/master/ros2.repos) branch of ROS 2.
-You can download the latest binary packages from [ROS 2 build farm](http://ci.ros2.org/view/packaging/) and follow the instructions of [Linux](https://docs.ros.org/en/rolling/Installation/Ubuntu-Install-Debians.html)/[Windows](https://docs.ros.org/en/rolling/Installation/Windows-Install-Binary.html) to setup the environment.
+You can download the latest binary packages from the [ROS 2 nightly builds](https://github.com/ros2/ros2/releases/tag/release-rolling-nightlies) and follow the instructions of [Linux](https://docs.ros.org/en/lyrical/Installation/Ubuntu-Install-Debians.html)/[Windows](https://docs.ros.org/en/lyrical/Installation/Windows-Install-Binary.html) to setup the environment.
 Supported ROS 2 distributions: Rolling, Lyrical, Kilted, Jazzy, and Humble.

-2.Build ROS 2 from scratch.
+2. Build ROS 2 from scratch.

    Alternatively, you can build ROS 2 from scratch.
-Please select the platform you want to work on, then reference the instructions of [Linux](https://docs.ros.org/en/rolling/Installation/Alternatives/Ubuntu-Development-Setup.html#)/[Windows](https://docs.ros.org/en/rolling/Installation/Alternatives/Windows-Development-Setup.html) to build ROS 2 (please build with flag `--merge-install`).
+Please select the platform you want to work on, then reference the instructions of [Linux](https://docs.ros.org/en/lyrical/Installation/Alternatives/Ubuntu-Development-Setup.html#)/[Windows](https://docs.ros.org/en/lyrical/Installation/Alternatives/Windows-Development-Setup.html) to build ROS 2 (please build with flag `--merge-install`).

 ### Install `Node.js`